danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 `()`    |Filter expression.
 `?()`   |Applies a filter expression.

-#### Predicates
+#### Filter predicates

-JSONPath uses predicates to restrict the set of nodes returned by a path.
+JSONPath uses filter predicates to restrict the set of nodes returned by a path.

 [Stefan Goessner's JSONPath](http://goessner.net/articles/JsonPath/) does not provide any specification for the allowable filter expressions, simply stating that expressions can be anything that the underlying script engine can handle. `jsoncons` expressions support the following comparision and arithmetic operators.